Questions about the HDMI Forum:

 Questions about HDMI 1.x Adopters, the Annual Fee, and Royalties:

-Current HDMI Adopters are required to sign an addendum to their current Adopter Agreement if they choose to adopt the next version of the HDMI Specification, but are not required to do so.
+Current 1.4b HDMI Adopters are required to sign a 2.x addendum to their current Adopter Agreement if they choose to adopt the next version of the HDMI Specification.

 No. There is no additional Annual Fee for HDMI Adopters who choose to license the next version of the HDMI Specification.